Copyright © 2008-2011 Husqvarna AB (publ). All rights reserved. All prices shown are recommended retail prices.

 When a diamond tool is used, the segment and the joint between the segment and the core are subjected to heavy forces.
 If the joint cannot withstand the force, the segment can be thrown out at a speed of up to 100 m/s (225 mph).
 Understandably, it is extremely important that the joint between the segments and the core is of very high quality.
 The forces that the joint must withstand are governed by European Standard EN13236.Husqvarna either uses silver soldering or laser welding to assemble the segments on the core.Tools intended for sawing or drilling without water cooling are always laser- welded.Tools intended for use with water cooling are either silver-soldered or welded.
 We respect the environment and pay attention to our e cological footprint.
 All our factories are certified ISO 9001, 14001 and oSa.

-Find your local Husqvarna dealer using the dealer locator.
+Find your local Husqvarna salesman or dealer using the dealer locator.